fxg42/tmux-resurrect-ext/README.md

 ## Features

 - `#{resurrect_last}` placeholder for the status line.
-Displays the humanized relative date of the last save
+Displays the humanized relative date of the last save (e.g. "18 minutes ago").

 ## Dependencies